-- (4) System Repairs (outside of warranty): Customers will occasionally request repairs from us subsequent to the expiration of the standard warranty and outside of a service contract. - We recognize revenue from system repairs (outside of warranty) at a point in time.
-When the customer requests repairs from us subsequent to the expiration of the standard warranty and outside of a service contract, these repair contracts are considered separate from the initial sale, and as such, revenue is recognized as the repair services are rendered and the performance obligation satisfied. - (5) Royalty Revenue: We have royalty agreements with two customers related to sale of our intellectual property.
-Under the terms of these agreements, the customer is to remit a percentage of sales to us. - Since these arrangements are for sales-based licenses of intellectual property, for which the guidance in paragraph ASC 606-10-55-65 applies, we recognize revenue only as the subsequent sale occurs.
-However, we note that such sales being reported by the licensee with a quarter in arrears, such revenue is recognized at the time it is reported and paid by the licensee given that any estimated variable consideration would have to be fully constrained due to the unpredictability of such estimate and the unavoidable risk that it may lead to significant revenue reversals. - (6) Exclusive Distribution Rights: In March 2021, we entered into a distribution agreement with Topcon, pursuant to which we granted Topcon exclusive right to distribute our retina and glaucoma products in certain geographies outside the United States.
+We recognize revenue from system repairs (outside of warranty) at a point in time.
+When the customer requests repairs from us subsequent to the expiration of the standard warranty and outside of a service contract, these repair contracts are considered separate from the initial sale, and as such, revenue is recognized as the repair services are rendered and the performance obligation satisfied.

+(4) Royalty Revenue: We have royalty agreements with four customers related to sale of our intellectual property.
+Under the terms of these agreements, three customers are required to remit a percentage of sales to us as the sales occur and one customer made an upfront prepayment for royalties.

+The arrangements with three customers are for sales-based licenses of intellectual property, for which the guidance in paragraph ASC 606-10-55-65 applies.
+Therefore, we recognize revenue at a point in time, only as the subsequent sale occurs.
+However, we note that such sales being reported by the licensee with a quarter in arrear, such revenue is recognized at the time it is reported and paid by the licensee given that any estimated variable consideration would have to be fully constrained due to the unpredictability of such estimate and the unavoidable risk that it may lead to significant revenue reversals.
+For the arrangement with one customer, we concluded that there is one combined performance obligation to be satisfied.
+Therefore, we recognize revenue related to this arrangement over time.

+(5) Exclusive Distribution Rights: In March 2021, we entered into a distribution agreement with Topcon, pursuant to which we granted Topcon exclusive right to distribute our retina and glaucoma products in certain geographies outside the United States.
 The exclusivity arrangement with Topcon obligates us to provide training, customer support and exclusive territorial rights to Topcon for certain international regions, for a period of 10 years, commencing upon regulatory approval to transfer existing (non-exclusive) distribution rights from the current distributors in those regions to Topcon.
-The agreement further stipulates that \$2.0 million of arrangement fee is held back and will not be paid in the event that regulatory approval for the Japan region is not obtained within nine months from the date of execution.
 We have the right to terminate the exclusive distribution rights granted to Topcon for any of the regions at any point in time during the 10-year exclusivity term for a termination fee that is based on a multiple of 1.2 times the revenue generated by us in 2019 for the respective region.
 We determined that the exclusivity rights, training and customer support represents a single combined performance obligation for each region, to be recognized as exclusivity fee revenue on a straight-line basis over the 10-year period for each region, commencing on the date that regulatory approval is obtained for each region, based on the Standalone Selling Price ("SSP") for such combined performance obligation for each region.
 The estimated fair value of the exclusive distribution rights for all regions combined totaled approximately \$14.8 million.
-Of this amount, we fully constrained the arrangement fee allocated to Belarus (approximately \$0.2 million recorded as customer deposit under Other current liabilities) because obtaining the necessary regulatory approvals and termination of existing distributor relationship is not feasible.
-As of January 1, 2022, \$0.6 million in revenue related to the exclusive distribution rights was recorded for the fiscal year then ended.
+Of this amount, we fully constrained and returned to Topcon the arrangement fee allocated to Belarus (approximately \$0.2 million recorded as customer deposit under Other current liabilities) because obtaining the necessary regulatory approvals and termination of existing distributor relationship was not feasible.
+During fiscal years ended 2022 and 2021, \$1.3 million and \$0.6 million in revenue related to the exclusive distribution rights was recorded, respectively.